rhgndf/ms912x/README.md

-# ms912x driver
+# ms912x driver for Linux

-Driver for MacroSilicon USB to VGA/HDMI adapter.
+Linux kernel driver for MacroSilicon USB to VGA/HDMI adapter.
 VID/PID is 534d:6021.
+Device is USB2.0

 TODOs: